 The Lt.
-Governor's Coding Challenge is a statewide coding competition for Connecticut students.
-The "Coding for Good" challenge is be open to all students who can enter on their own or as a team through their schools and through informal education partners such as the Girl Scouts, the Y’s, Girls Who Code Clubs and other after school programs.
+Governor's Computing Challenge is a statewide coding competition for Connecticut students.
+The "Coding for Good - Inspiring Health and Wellness For All" challenge is open to all students who can enter on their own or as a team through their schools and through informal education partners such as the Girl Scouts, the Y’s, Girls Who Code Clubs and other after school programs.
 This challenge is inspired by the work of the Governor's Council on Women and Girls: Subcommittee on Education and STEAM.
 This Challenge would not be possible without the support of our partners and sponsors.

-The challenge was officially announced on January 25th, 2021 and will formally launch on February 25th.
-Submissions will be accepted until April 30th, 2021.
+The challenge was officially announced on January 24th, 2022 and launched on January 25th 2022.
+Submissions will be accepted until April 29th, 2022.
+Judging will take place from May 2nd-20th.
+The challenge's celebration event will occur during the week of June 6th.
 Check back often for updated information and resources.

-Connecticut students in grades 3 through 12 are encouraged to create applications designed to spread messages of positivity, tackle important issues or promote healthy habits.
+Connecticut students in grades 3 through 12 are encouraged to create applications designed to inspire health and wellness for all.
 This year’s Lt.
 Governor’s Computing Challenge includes three options for submission: concept challenge, prototype challenge and development challenge.
 Students can work individually or as a team to submit to one challenge.